remydubois/smfish_m2/README.md

 ```

 ### Segmentation
 Contains script for training the UNET applied to segmentation of nuclei on cell mask images.
+Implementation is in keras with several Tensorflow extra operators such as the loss function design, or the various callbacks (such as the tensorboard)
+- *feed_func.py* defines data generator and data augmentation operators.
+- *unet.py* defines the unet architecture.
+Strategy to segmend touching cells is the one proposed in the original paper (i.e. inserting an inter-cell furrow which corresponds to a specific class with a much higher weight).
+In practice, this weight is changed dynamically from balance (all class get the same weight) to its final value (usually 5x more weight given to the furrow class) through a keras callback.
+- *main.py* runs.
+The tensorboard implemented allows one to track segmentation results on the test set epoch per epoch (with ground truth and prediction enlightened).